Skip to main content

 Evaluating Cursor for your team?
 See our best Cursor alternatives, the best Claude Code alternatives, the full Cursor review, the Taskade Genesis vs Cursor comparison, or the three-way Claude Code vs Cursor vs Taskade Genesis breakdown.
 Not a developer?
 Taskade Genesis builds full apps from a prompt without code.

 TL;DR: Anysphere is the company behind Cursor, the AI-first code editor founded by four MIT students in 2022.
-It reached a $29.3 billion valuation by November 2025 — roughly 37 months — on the back of $500M+ ARR and $3.4B+ raised.
+It reached a $29.3 billion valuation by November 2025, crossed $1 billion in annualized revenue that same month (reportedly $2 billion+ by early 2026), and in June 2026 agreed to a $60 billion all-stock acquisition by SpaceX, pending close.
 Cursor outputs code you still deploy; if you want the running app instead of the repo, Taskade Genesis builds it from a prompt.

 What Is Anysphere?
 (Quick Answer)

 Anysphere is an AI coding company, founded in 2022 by four MIT students, that built Cursor — the world's most popular AI-first code editor.
-A side project became a $29.3 billion company by November 2025, one of the fastest valuations in software history.
+A side project became a $29.3 billion company by November 2025 and, in June 2026, the target of a $60 billion all-stock acquisition by SpaceX, the largest startup acquisition ever recorded.
 Cursor's thesis: instead of bolting AI onto an existing editor as a plugin, rebuild the editor around AI from the ground up.

 Anysphere at a Glance (2026)